Pece17/IoTBeacon/README.md

 ```

-# 5. Restarting Python script after exception and running it forever (Work in progress)
+# 5. Restarting Python script after exception and running it in an infinite loop with ```forever``` file (Work in progress)

-Navigate to address https://www.alexkras.com/how-to-restart-python-script-after-exception-and-run-it-forever/ to view the source of the following script
+Navigate to address https://www.alexkras.com/how-to-restart-python-script-after-exception-and-run-it-forever/ to view the source of the ```forever``` file

 ```
 sudo nano test.py